bachittle/playlist-creator/README.md

 you must also install chromedriver.exe to use the python files: discord_scraper.py, bad_playlist_creator.py, bad_playlist_creator_ALL.py.

-Get it from here: https://chromedriver.storage.googleapis.com/index.html?path=77.0.3865.40/ if that doesn't work try different versions: https://chromedriver.chromium.org/downloads Put it in your PATH directory if you don't know how to do this, comment out the code that looks like this:
+Get it from here: https://chromedriver.storage.googleapis.com/index.html?path=77.0.3865.40/

+if that doesn't work try different versions: https://chromedriver.chromium.org/downloads

+Put it in your PATH directory.
+If you don't know how to do this, comment out the code that looks like this:
 ```python
 browser = webdriver.Chrome(options=options)      # for chrome
 ```